famecrush/WEB-SCRAPER/README.md

 # WEB-SCRAPER
-A simple web-scraper which scrape the title,description and price value of the books.
+A simple web-scraper which scrap the title,description and price value of the books.
-For more advancement the selinium and beautifulsoup library can be used and I will update these code with these libraries very soon.
+For more advancement the selenium and beautifulsoup library can be used and I will update these code with these libraries very soon.

 Website used in these repository("https://books.toscrape.com/").